Shark Networking:

 The LOCK access mode should only (and always) be used when the contents of the file or indexes are to be destroyed: PACK.
 ZIP, INDEX, REINDEX, etc.

-With WRITE, any user can safely have full access to any file on the network withdut interrupting the ability of other users to reference data in those files.
+With WRITE, any user can safely have full access to any file on the network without interrupting the ability of other users to reference data in those files.
 If SHARE is not used on the network, there is no need to lock either data files or index files at any time.

 The SHARE keyword provides the ability to have two or more users write to the same files at the same time.
 This may be necessary in some cases, but should be avoided if possible.
 Extra program overhead to ensure the integrity of files (especially index files) slows performance compared to other options.